rgrove/textual-sulaco/README.md

 * Tweak highlight message.

+* Make changes to inline images.
+Shouldn't trigger with videos, should also replace the actual link.

 * Change colors on /whois messages.

 * Make event messages merge together as they come in.
 (Low priority)